evmcnb/quartz/content/Pearls/Safeguarding.md

 All NHS organisations should have a **_safeguarding team_** and a **_safeguarding lead_** who is available to assist with safeguarding concerns.

+**Non accidental injury**
+- Delayed presentation
+- Delay in attaining milestones
+- Lack of concordance between proposed and actual mechanism of injury
+- Multiple injuries
+- Injuries at sites not commonly exposed to trauma
+- Children on the at risk register